 - assessment criteria

-Through the process of accreditation, One Awards will determine for each unit its credit value and level within the National Credit Framework.
+Through the process of accreditation, AIM will determine for each unit its credit value and level within the National Credit Framework.

 Within the Credit Framework, a quite specific definition of 'credit' has been developed: A credit is awarded for those outcomes which a learner, on average, might reasonably be expected to achieve in a notional 10 hours of learning.

-This definition of credit is also used by One Awards to ascribe credit value to a unit.
+This definition of credit is also used by AIM to ascribe credit value to a unit.
 Credit value therefore defines the number of credits a learner may achieve through the successful completion of a unit within the Credit Framework.